hjoliver/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

             +        PT3H =
             +        +PT6H/PT6H =

-   #. **Write The Graphing.**
+   #. **Write The Graph.**

-      With the help of the graphs and the information above add dependencies to your workflow to implement the weather-forecasting workflow.
+      With the help of the the information above add the tasks and dependencies to to implement the weather-forecasting workflow.

-      You will need to consider the intercycle dependencies between tasks.
+      You will need to consider the intercycle dependencies between tasks as well.

       Use ``cylc graph`` to inspect your work.